Dating Tips, Dating Advice and Dating Help for Online Dating

 Also known as the advance fee scam this is an oldie but a goody.
 Supposedly named after a defunct piece of Nigerian Law the 419 scam has been operating in various incarnations for years.
 The basic idea is that you’re contacted by someone who has access to large sums of money and wishes to move them through your bank account.
 They might say that someone has died leaving millions or they might be a corrupt government official draining federal funds and they want to share this unbelievable fortune with you.
 All they need is a sum of your money to get things rolling or to cover bank fees.
 Whatever creative, captivating and greed inducing story you read know this: it’s a scam.
 However much you send, you will never see the money again.

-The most alarming of all online dating scam stories is that of Australian man Desmond Gregor who flew to Mali in North Western Africa hoping to meet his online sweetheart.
+While cases like this are very, very rare, there is another variation of the kidnap scam.
+It is one of the most alarming of all online dating scam stories is that of Australian man Desmond Gregor who flew to Mali in North Western Africa hoping to meet his online sweetheart.
 Instead he met twelve men armed with machetes who held him captive, demanding ransom.
 Gregor was lucky to escape with the help of the Canadian Embassy.
 This is an extreme case of online dating scamming but should serve as a wake up call to all online daters; do you really know who is on the other end of that email or phone?
 Of course millions of people have flown across countries and continents to find the loves of their life but it’s important to keep personal safety in mind.
-See Calls, Meetings & Travel for travel safety advice.